ORF-4450/RobotLib/README.md

 Download the RobotLib jar files from [here](releases/latest) to your WpiLib user library directory located at:
 C:\Users\yourusername\wpilib\user\java\lib.
 Restart Eclipse.
 RobotLib will be integrated into your robot projects.
 After that, if RobotLib changes, just download the new RobotLib jars to the lib directory and refresh your robot project.
-To make the doc available configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path `/` .
+To make the doc available configure project build path item for RobotLib to locate the javadoc in archive RobotLib.jar with path `/` or download the javadoc jar and reference it directly.

 ## How to update